Xetibo/ReSet-Doc/sections/technologies.typ

 - Documentation | weight: 0.7\
   Defines how well the toolkit is documented.
 This will be important when going beyond the typical "Hello World" for UI programs.
-A good documented toolkit can reduce the development time by a lot.
+A good documented toolkit can reduce the development time by magnitudes.
 - Features | weight: 0.3\
-  ReSet does not need many features, however, ReSet does require proper support for the platform in question.
+  ReSet does not need many features, however, ReSet does require first class support for the Linux desktop.

-//  familiarity: 0.3,
-//  language_integration: 0.5,
-//  documentation: 0.7,
-//  features: 0.7,
+Special Requirement: All tools used in this project *must be published under an open-source license*.

 #pagebreak()
 #let python = (